Chen Cheng-po: Death

-Due to the February 28 Incident, severe conflict occurred in 1947 between the Chiayi citizens and the KMT, whose military was trapped inside the city's airport.
+Due to the February 28 Incident, severe conflict occurred in 1947 between Chiayi citizens and the KMT, whose military was trapped inside the city's airport.
 The "February 28 Incident Committee" was established, composed of Chen and five others who would approach the military as representatives of peace.
 The military, however, captured four of them, including Chen, and released the remaining two.

 On the morning of 25 March 1947, after being tied up with wire, the four were forced to march from the city's police station to the train station, where the other three were shot dead in public.
-His son, Chen Shigemitsu (陳重光), recalled that as soon as hearing that his arrested father was paraded, he went onto the street and found his father on a military vehicle at Chiayi Fountain.
+His son, Shigemitsu (陳重光), recalled that as soon as hearing that his arrested father was paraded, he went onto the street and found his father on a military vehicle at Chiayi Fountain.
 He followed the contingent and realized what would happen when his sight suddenly met his father's.

 When the vehicle stopped at Chiayi Station, the army strafed the square in front of the station, with bystanders fleeing in disorder.
 Chen was the last one pushed off the vehicle.
 Soldiers shot at him from three meters.
 The first shot missed but the second penetrated his chest, and Chen fell forward.
 The Kuomintang forbade the families from collecting the corpses immediately, so Chen's remains were left to decompose on the street for three days, until his wife and a photographer she had hired to take pictures of the aftermath collected them.